 BetterYou offer a fantastic range of magnesium products.

-Digestive symptoms are amongst the most common issues I see in clinic.
+Digestive symptoms are amongst the most common health issues we see in clinic.
 Bloating, reactions to certain foods and IBS symptoms are a problem for many individuals.
 Alcohol, stress, and a less than optimal diet can all have a negative impact on our digestive health.
 Probiotics can help restore levels of beneficial gut bacteria – essential for healthy digestion.
 They should always be taken following antibiotic use.

-I recommend Renew Life’s Ultimate Flora Critical Care.
+We recommend Renew Life’s Ultimate Flora Critical Care.